JuliaLang/julia/stdlib/REPL/docs/src/index.md

 ### Pkg mode

 The Package manager mode accepts specialized commands for loading and updating packages.
-It is entered by pressing the `]` key at the Julian REPL prompt and exited by pressing CTRL-C.  The prompt for this mode is `pkg>`.
-It is documented in the Pkg (Package Manager) chapter of the standard library manual.
+It is entered by pressing the `]` key at the Julian REPL prompt and exited by pressing CTRL-C or pressing the backspace at the beginning of the line.
+The prompt for this mode is `pkg>`.
+It supports its own help-mode, which is entered by pressing `?` at the beginning  of the line of the `pkg>` prompt.
+The Package manager mode is documented in the Pkg (Package Manager) chapter of the standard library manual.

 ### Search modes